Frequently Asked Questions

 Faculty are required to have their grades submitted during the last week of August.
 Students can check their grades anytime by logging into their MySlice accounts via the SU website.
-All students have a NetID and password to access: computers on campus, the SU network with a personal computer, personal email, the internet, MySlice, Blackboard, etc. SU does not mail grades home to students.
+All students have a NetID and password to access computers on campus, the SU network with a personal computer, personal email, the internet, MySlice, Blackboard, etc. SU does not mail grades home to students.

-If you need assistance, you may contact: University College Bursar/Registration office at 315-443-4135, or e-mail firstname.lastname@example.org.
+If you need assistance, you may contact the Registrar’s Office at 315-443-2422.

-NOTE: Summer College does not have access to grades, and only the students can request transcripts.
+NOTE: Summer College does not have access to grades and only the students can request transcripts.
 This is in accordance with SU policy and FERPA (The Family Educational Rights and Privacy Act of 1974) regulations.

 Admission to Syracuse University is very competitive and acceptance to the Summer College Program is no assurance that a student will be admitted to the University.
 At the same time, you have the opportunity to excel, prove yourself at the college level, and make a positive impression on your professors/instructors.
-In so doing, I recommend you request a letter of recommendation from your professors/instructors.
+In so doing, we recommend you request a letter of recommendation from your professors/instructors.

-The hall is coed by floors and/or wings and rooms are doubles, triples or suites that accommodate two to six students.
+The residence hall is coed by floors and/or wings and rooms are doubles, triples, or suites that accommodate two to six students.
 Roommates are assigned.
 Large bathrooms on each floor are shared.
 Residence halls also typically contain a large common room and several smaller lounges.
 Dining facilities are in the hall or in a nearby dining center.

 We’re ready for whatever student needs come up.
 Our staff can help students connect with professors and teaching assistants to get the course-specific assistance they need to excel.
-Resident advisers can help arrange study groups and tutoring, and can guide students in accessing University resources.
+Resident advisers can help arrange study groups and tutoring and can guide students in accessing University resources.
 One of the ways a Summer College experience prepares high school students for success as undergraduates is by showing them how to navigate the academic system.
 The process of needing help, asking for it, and solving the problem at hand boosts competence and confidence.

 Students who are traveling beyond city limits must submit an overnight request form, even if the student plans on returning the same day.

 A letter of recommendation can be submitted on your behalf by a supervisor, instructor, or coach.
 We’re looking specifically for someone who can comment on your level of maturity as well as your academic and personal abilities.
-As for the transcript, you may submit a listing of the classes taken with final grades, and your parent’s certification of mastery.
+As for the transcript, you may submit a listing of the classes taken with final grades and your parent’s certification of mastery.
 We will, of course, be particularly interested in standardized test scores, such as the PSAT, SAT, ACT, etc. You should send a copy of any such score reports directly to us as part of your application.

-Six-week, six credit programs are open to rising seniors (summer before senior year) and recent high school graduates who are NOT matriculating as undergraduates at Syracuse University.
-Two, three and four-week programs are open to rising sophomores, juniors, and seniors.*
+Six-week, six-credit programs are open to rising seniors (summer before senior year) and recent high school graduates who are NOT matriculating as undergraduates at Syracuse University.
+Two, three, and four-week programs are open to rising sophomores, juniors, and seniors.*